OCA/stock-logistics-warehouse/stock_quant_reservation_info/readme/DESCRIPTION.rst

-This module allows to look which pickings, manufacture orders, etc. are reserving the products and check the following source.
+This module allows to easily find out which transfers or manufacturing orders are reserving a product and navigate to those transfers or MOs.